slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ![](/assets/images/htb-writeup-oouch/Screenshot_10.png)

-The connect page presents me with another login prompt but this requires a different account, probably that account that will need to be linked to my main profile.
+The connect page presents another login prompt but this requires a different account, probably an account that will need to be linked to our main profile.

 ![](/assets/images/htb-writeup-oouch/Screenshot_11.png)

 ## Oauth authorization server

-That web server running on port 8000 is the Oauth authorization server and I can create the account there.
+That web server running on port 8000 is the Oauth authorization server and we can create the account there.

 ![](/assets/images/htb-writeup-oouch/Screenshot_12.png)

 ![](/assets/images/htb-writeup-oouch/Screenshot_13.png)

-Once I go back to the connect page, I can authorize the application as follows.
+Once we go back to the connect page, we can authorize the application as follows.

 ![](/assets/images/htb-writeup-oouch/Screenshot_14.png)

-Then my account gets linked to the consumer server.
+Then the new account gets linked to the consumer server.

 ![](/assets/images/htb-writeup-oouch/Screenshot_15.png)

-Unfortunately that doesn't give me anything new since my account is not an administrator.
+Unfortunately that doesn't give us anything new since our account is not an administrator.

 ## XSS to authorize as administrator

-When I examine the Burp history from the authorization process, I see the following in the POST request to the authorization server:
+When we examine the Burp history from the authorization process, we see the following in the POST request to the authorization server:

 - The client_id is static.
 This is the application ID configured on the authorization server.
 - The response_type code tells the authorization what kind of authorization 'token' should be used.
-- The redirect_uri is self-explanatory, if we could change this we could steal the administrator's session ID cookie but it's configured on the authorization server as part of the application configuration and I cannot change it.
+- The redirect_uri is self-explanatory, if we could change this we could steal the administrator's session ID cookie but it's configured on the authorization server as part of the application configuration and we cannot change it.
-- By experimentation I found that the CSRF token isn't even used / verified.
+- By experimentation we can find that the CSRF token isn't even used / verified.

 ![](/assets/images/htb-writeup-oouch/Screenshot_16.png)